Union, Marathon continue talks as deadline looms for U.S. refinery strikes

 The last nationwide strike was in 2015, 35 years after the previous work stoppage.

-So far, the talks with Marathon have progressed slowly over two and a half weeks.
+So far, the talks with Marathon have progressed slowly over 2-1/2 weeks.

 The company has only offered small increases in pay-raise proposals, the sources said.